-Using the Broadcast SSID Feature
+Using the Broadcast SSID Feature Note: This advanced feature should be

 Note: This advanced feature should be employed by advanced users only.

 For security, you can choose not to broadcast your network's SSID.
 Doing so will keep your network name hidden from computers that are scanning for the presence of wireless networks.
 To turn off the broadcast of the SSID, remove the check mark from the box next to "Broadcast SSID", and then click "Apply Changes".
 The change is immediate.
 Each computer now needs to be set to connect to your specific SSID; an SSID of "ANY" will no longer be accepted.
 Refer to the documentation of your wireless network adapter for information on making this change.